flyteorg/flytekit/docs/source/design/authoring.rst

 For those who want to dig deeper, take a look at the :py:class:`flytekit.common.exceptions.scopes.FlyteScopedException` classes.
 There are two decorators that are interspersed throughout the codebase.

-.. autofunction:: flytekit.common.exceptions.scopes.system_entry_point
+.. autofunction:: flytekit.exceptions.scopes.system_entry_point

-.. autofunction:: flytekit.common.exceptions.scopes.user_entry_point
+.. autofunction:: flytekit.exceptions.scopes.user_entry_point

 **************
 Call Patterns